 What benefits do Multiplier and Deel offer?

 Features are one thing, but how do they actually help your business?
 Think faster onboarding, fewer compliance headaches, and smoother payroll runs.
-Let's look at the real benefits you'll get from each provider.
+Here are the real benefits you'll get from each provider.

 Multiplier benefits

-• Faster hiring: Their clients hire internationally in 24 hours instead of waiting 3-6 months for entity establishment.
-This lets them secure talent quickly and respond faster to market needs.
+Their clients hire internationally in 24 hours instead of waiting 3-6 months for entity establishment.

-• Less admin time: HR teams save 15-20 hours weekly through automated processes.
-One centralized system manages the entire global workforce.
+HR teams save 15-20 hours weekly through automated processes.

 Deel benefits